Australia says possible debris from Malaysian jet may have sunk

-SYDNEY Australian Deputy Prime Minister Warren Truss said on Friday objects spotted on satellite images that sparked an international hunt in the remote southern Indian Ocean for Malaysia Airlines MASM.KL Flight MH370 may have sunk.
+SYDNEY, March 21 Australian Deputy Prime Minister Warren Truss said on Friday objects spotted on satellite images that sparked an international hunt in the remote southern Indian Ocean for Malaysia Airlines Flight MH370 may have sunk.

 The satellite images were taken on March 16.